Subscribe

 I built a small companion tracker for this idea here: Floor / Ceiling.
 It is meant to become a monthly record of the open floor and proprietary ceiling, rather than another loose list of model launches.

-The tracker now uses Artificial Analysis for the points and gap as of 1 May 2026: Coding Index for coding, Agentic Index for agentic work, and Intelligence Index for general reasoning.
-The floor and ceiling model choices are still editorial, but the displayed gaps are tied to a public benchmark source.
-When a side lists multiple models, the side score is the highest published AA score among those models.
+The tracker uses Artificial Analysis for the points and gap, rechecked on 10 July 2026: Coding Agent Index for coding, Agentic Index for agentic work, and Intelligence Index for general reasoning.
+The floor and ceiling model choices are still editorial, but each displayed side uses the highest comparable AA score among its listed models.
+Vendor-only results stay visible as candidates without moving the gap.

 The ceiling in April 2026